-Curtin University is offering PhD award in Epidemiology which are open to both domestic and international students.
+Curtin University is offering PhD Scholarship in Epidemiology which are open to both domestic and international students.
 The research will be conducted under the supervision of Dr Gavin Pereira, School of Public Health in collaboration with the Telethon Kids Institute.

 The Curtin University provides modern educational and research environments that will enable students and researchers to face current challenges and to focus on knowledge as a principle driving force for development.

 Curtin’s mission is to change minds, lives and the world through leadership, innovation and excellence in teaching and research.
 Curtin University is Western Australia’s largest university.
 Around 40,000 students attend a total of 16 Curtin locations, including campuses in Sydney, Singapore and East Malaysia.

 Applicant has reached an appropriate level of proficiency in the English language to complete research.
 Applicants who do not presently meet the level of English language proficiency to their higher degree course may wish to consider the English Language Bridging (ELB) course run by Curtin English.

 Course Level: award is available for pursuing PhD programme.